 The star 70 Virginis, with a magnitude of 4.98 is faint, but still visible to the naked eye on a dark night.
 It is 59 light years away, and has one planet six times larger than Jupiter.

 Virgo also contains possibly the most unique planetary system found so far.
-The star at the centre of this system is designated PSR B1257+12, and it emits no light in the visible spectrum.
-It is a pulsar, the rapidly spinning, impossibly dense remnant of a supernova - the explosion of a giant star.
+The star at the centre of this system is designated PSR B1257+12, and it emits almost no light in the visible spectrum.
+It is a pulsar, the rapidly spinning, impossibly dense core remnant of a supernova - the explosion of a giant star.
 Pulsars are highly magnetized and emit powerful radio signals.
 Abnormalities in the signals from a pulsar in Virgo were first noticed in 1990, and after sixteen years of observations, in 2006 scientists were able to confirm the abnormalities were caused by three planets in orbit around the pulsar.
-Three small, rocky, possibly Earth-like planets.
+Three small, rocky, possibly Earth-sized planets.
 There's no telling what kind of spectacular auroras would be created by the powerful electromagnetic waves emitted by the pulsar.
 The skies of these planets could be a spectacular kalaidescope of shifting colours.
-The bad news is that all this is happening very far away from us, at a distance of 1000 light years.
+The bad news is that no life as we know it could possibly exist anywhere near the lethal radiation of a pulsar.
+The good news (for us) is that all that radiation is very far away, at a distance of about 1000 light years.

-M58 is a large face-on spiral galaxy.
+Near the centre of the Virgo cluster is M58, a large face-on spiral galaxy.
 It is about 62 million light years away, and has a magnitude of 10.5.

-M61 is a large face-on spiral galaxy.
+On the southern edge of the Virgo cluster is M61, a large face-on spiral galaxy 100,000 light years across, the same size as our Milky Way galaxy.
+It is classified as a "starburst galaxy" containing an unusually high amount of star formation.
 It is about 50 million light years away, and has a magnitude of 10.18.

 |Winter: Orion Canis Major Canis Minor Monoceros Lepus Eridanus Taurus Auriga Camelopardalis Lynx Gemini Cancer|